MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/components-and-topologies.md

     > [!NOTE]
     > For the ITSP, this network site configuration is not functional.
 Bandwidth policy values are actually applied in step 2.

 2. Create an inter-site link for the SIP trunk using the relevant parameter values for the site you created in step 1.
 For example, use the name of the network site in your enterprise as the value of the NetworkSiteID1 parameter, and the ITSP network site as the value of the NetworkSiteID2 parameter.
-For details, see [Create network intersite policies in Skype for Business Server 2015](../../deploy/deploy-enterprise-voice/create-network-intersite-policies.md) in the Deployment documentation, and [New-CsNetworkInterSitePolicy](https://docs.microsoft.com/powershell/module/skype/new-csnetworkintersitepolicy?view=skype-ps).
+For details, see [Create network intersite policies in Skype for Business Server](../../deploy/deploy-enterprise-voice/create-network-intersite-policies.md) in the Deployment documentation, and [New-CsNetworkInterSitePolicy](https://docs.microsoft.com/powershell/module/skype/new-csnetworkintersitepolicy?view=skype-ps).

 3. Get the IP address of the Session Border Controller's (SCB) Media Termination Point from your ITSP.
 Add that IP address with a subnet mask of 32 to the network site that represents the ITSP.
 For details, see [Associate a Subnet with a Network Site](http://technet.microsoft.com/library/aa69e3ac-542a-4ba1-9582-2e6bee29f633.aspx).